 Caribbean Beach Resort

 Welcome to the Caribbean...
 Caribbean Beach Resort, that is.
 This sprawling resort is divided into six colorful villages — Jamaica, Aruba, Barbados, Martinique, Trinidad North and Trinidad South — each with its own sandy beach.
 Some of the resort's beaches are larger than others, but all are stocked with plenty of lounge chairs and a few colorful umbrellas.
 In addition to the ample number and size of these beaches, small sandy hideaways with welcoming hammocks are scattered throughout the resort.
-I saw several guests taking advantage of these peaceful places to read a book or nap.

 The recently renovated resort rooms are small but well-appointed and one village holds a surprise for guests... pirate-themed rooms!
 Young swashbucklers are sure to let imaginations soar into dreams of high sea adventures when they are tucked into their pirate ship beds each evening.